the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [5.0.4.1] 2020-12-16 =

+* Fix - Resolve fatal error from the Attendee Registration modal when calling the loading "dot" icons outside of the template context in older views.
+[TBD]

 = [5.0.4] 2020-12-15 =

 * Fix - Exclude the "RSVP" ticket provider from the providers list in the editor for tickets.
 [ET-953]